 – Dziga Vertov: The Cine-Eyes.
 A Revolution, published in LEF #3, 1923

-He adopted these principles in several films following this manifesto including ‘Kino-glaz’ in 1924 (above), ‘A Sixth Part of of the World’ (1926), and ‘The Eleventh Year’ (1928), but ‘Man with a Movie Camera’ is the apotheosis of his theories .
-It had a mixed reception on its release, praised by many critics, but also criticised as too ‘formalistic’ (elitist) with Sergei Eisenstein deriding it as “pointless camera hooliganism”.
-The film was popular with audiences but fell out of favour in the 1930s along with its director and was neglected for years.
+He adopted these principles in several films following this manifesto including ‘Kino-glaz’ in 1924 (above), and ‘A Sixth Part of of the World’ in 1926, but ‘Man with a Movie Camera’ is the apotheosis of his theories .
+It had a mixed reception on its release, criticised as too ‘formalistic’ (elitist) with Sergei Eisenstein deriding it as “pointless camera hooliganism”, and many audiences and critics were baffled by its breakneck editing and special effects.
 It is now regarded as a masterpiece of world cinema, influencing directors from Godard to Christopher Nolan.

 This is only a brief introduction to the film and Dziga Vertov.
 For an in-depth analysis read John MacKay’s essay ‘Man with a Movie Camera’, Academia, 2013.